 - Cashew Nuts- Goa is famous for this!

 - Indian Spices – especially Black Pepper and Goan Xacuti Masala

 While Shopping in Goa can be quite fun, don’t forget to haggle like a pro.
 You can quote the Prices in half and then you can negotiate your way to the middle range.
 The handmade stuff will be always Pricey, but it’s worth the Price for every reason, and Pay to support local artisans.

 Where to stay in Goa: For Beaches and Budget

-If you head further North- Anjuna and Vagator are famous with hippie travelers, backpackers, and budget travelers.
+If you head further North- Anjuna, and Vagator are famous for hippie travelers, backpackers, and budget travelers.
 There are lots of backpacker hostels and basic guesthouses in Anjuna and Vagator but not much beachfront or luxury accommodation here.

 And if you want to be at the extreme of North Goa– choose Ashwem and Arambol beach for your stay.
 The beaches are quiet and popular with the Yoga crowd.
 You will not find water sports activities here but perfect for long-term travelers as it is one of the best places to stay in Goa.

 If you love the serenity and offbeat Places– choose South Goa for the Stay.
 South Goa is home to cleaner and most serene beaches in the entire Goa.
 Here you will find stunning and peaceful resorts with empty white sandy beaches.
 In south Goa, Colva, Benaulim, Varca, Cavelossim, and Palolem beaches have luxury resort options.

 South Goa is offbeat and Best for the stay but at the same time, travel time will be longer from central Goa/Airport, and fewer water sports activities.